mfens98/mimic/README.md

 ```

 This will expose Mimic on port 8900, so you can access it directly from the host.
 The default port exposure is intended for communication between containers; see the Docker documentation for more information.
 If you're using `boot2docker`, run `boot2docker ip` to find the right IP.
+The container image for 'mimic-csv2' will pull down the latest commits from the mimic-csv2 git branch before starting to allow new updates to automatically be added to the container without having to do a whole new build.